aermin/ghChat/README.md

 ```

 3. put the folders(build, dist) which built from step1, step2 into you server, and run dist/index.js file
-(here you can copy ghChat/package.json，ghChat/server/ecosystem.config.js two files to your sever as well，and run command `npm start:prod`)
+(here you can copy ghChat/package.json，ghChat/server/ecosystem.config.js two files to your sever as well，and run command `npm run start:prod`)

 ### License